amigavision/AmigaVision/content/distro/MegaAGS-ReadMe.txt

 MegaAGS creates a highly curated collection of Amiga games and demos, as well as a minimal Workbench setup with useful utilities and apps.

-It is specifically aimed for use with [MiSTer] FPGA devices, but also aims to work with emulators like UAE and on original AGA-compatible hardware like an Amiga 1200/4000 or CD32, usually with SD/CF card adapters.
+It has many features specifically for use with [MiSTer] FPGA devices, but also aims to work with emulators like UAE and on original AGA-compatible hardware like an Amiga 1200/4000 or CD32, usually with SD/CF card adapters.

 ## Features